phillipclarke29/bowling-challenge1/README.md

-Bowling Challenge
+##Bowling Challenge
 =================

 This is week 6's weekend challenge.
 A full list of instructions is found below.

-User Story
+#User Story

-    As a user I want to be able to score my game of bowling I want to:- enter the number of pins I have knocked down after each roll know my score at any point in the game record strikes and spares
+    As a user I want to be able to score my game of bowling I want to:-
+    - enter the number of pins I have knocked down after each roll
+    - know my score at any point in the game
+    - record strikes and spares
-      get a final score
+    - get a final score

+#How to score a game

 To run the game in the console please use the following commands:-